-During 2023, A Ω A adopted the provisions of ASU No. 2016-02, Leases (Topic 842).
-See note 1(o).
-In accordance with the standard, A Ω A has elected not to record in the combined statement of financial position a lease whose term is twelve months or less and does not include a purchase option that A Ω A is reasonably certain to exercise.
-A Ω A has elected to use the risk-free rate to determine the present value of the lease payments for the purpose of calculating the right of use assets and lease liabilities when the rate implicit to the lease is not readily determinable.
-See note 7.
+$A\Omega A$ has elected not to record in the statements of financial position a lease whose term is twelve months or less and does not include a purchase option that $A\Omega A$ is reasonably certain to exercise. $A\Omega A$ has elected to use the risk-free rate to determine the present value of the lease payments for the purpose of calculating the right of use assets and lease liabilities when the rate implicit to the lease is not readily determinable.